Baqend/guide/src/index.md

 });
 ```

-After the login succeed a session will be established and all further request to the baqend will be authenticated
+After the successful login a session will be established and all further requests to the Baqend will be authenticated
-with the currently logged in user.
+with the currently logged-in user.

 ## Logout

-Sessions are stateless in baqend, that means a user is not be required to logout itself to close its session.
+Sessions in Baqend are stateless, that means a user is not be required to logout itself to close the session.
 When a
-session is started a session token with a lifetime will be created.
-If this lifetime is exceeded, the session will
+session is started a session token with a specified lifetime will be created.
+If this lifetime is exceeded, the session
-automatically be closed.
-A logout just deletes this session token and removes the current `DB.User.me` object.
+is closed automatically.
+A logout just deletes the session token and removes the current `DB.User.me` object.
 ```
 DB.User.logout().then(function() {
     // We are logged out again